stefansbv/stefansuciu.ro/themes/lanyon-hugo/CONTRIBUTING.md

 In Jekyll, you can nest layouts.
 Lanyon's `page` and `post` layouts are both based on a `default` layout.
 The `default` layout is the one that provides things like the header and the sidebar.
 But Hugo doesn't have this functionality, so I took the `default` layout, and I split it into two files: `default_head.html` and `default_foot.html`.
 These two are meant to be included at the top and bottom, respectively, of any other content views.
 You can see this in `fixed/single.html` and `post/single.html`.

 ## Sidebar
 The most interesting chrome is probably `layouts/chrome/sidebar.html`.
 This is mostly based on Lanyon's `_includes/sidebar.html`, but ported to Go templates instead of Liquid.
-We identify the homepage and postlist via `.Url`.
-Rendered pages (with a content type) do not implement the `.Url` variable, so it comes back as the blank string.
+We identify the homepage and postlist via `.URL`.
+Rendered pages (with a content type) do not implement the `.URL` variable, so it comes back as the blank string.

 Any pages whose front matter sets the `sidebar` flag are also added to the sidebar (sorted by weight).
 We match the active page (if any) using its `.Permalink`.
 Both nodes and pages provide the `.Permalink` variable, so this lets you pin any content to the sidebar.
 The sidebar also retains the GitHub integration from the original Lanyon, where it lists a repository of your choice.